What Is A Real Estate Agent And What Do They Do?

-There’s no doubt about it – a trusted real estate agent can help make the home-buying process a little easier and a lot less stressful.
+There’s no doubt about it – a trusted real estate agent can help make selling or buying a house a little easier and a lot less stressful.

-But what do real estate agents actually do?
-We’ll take a look at how a reputable real estate agent can help you successfully navigate the real estate market.
-We’ll also outline the steps you can take to be absolutely sure you and your real estate agent are the best possible match.
+But what does a real estate agent do, exactly?
+Let’s take a look at how a reputable real estate agent can help you successfully navigate the real estate market, as well as the steps you can take to be absolutely sure you and your real estate agent are the best possible match.

 What Is A Real Estate Agent?